Piets/unitec-rfsend/README.md

 1 = 475us HIGH, 975us LOW
 ```

-## Codes for controlling the four included outlets:
+## Codes for controlling the three included outlets:

 ```
 A ON:	0010 1100 0011 1110 1000 1111